 Establishing effective flexible working

-Managers play a critical role in creating and sustaining a flexible working culture, and in acting as a role model to their teams.
+Line managers play a critical role in creating and sustaining a flexible working culture, and in acting as a role model to their teams.
 Below are some key tips, ideas for establishing effective flexible working.
+You may also find helpful our guidance on considering a flexible working request.

 Talk about flexible working with your team

 Start the conversation with flexibility in mind.
-As a manager you do not have to wait for someone to ask if they can work flexibly.
+As a line manager you do not have to wait for someone to ask if they can work flexibly.
 Those in your team may want to take up flexible working but may feel uncomfortable or uneasy bringing it up, or they may simply be unaware of their right to request it.
 Initiate the conversation about flexible working at your regular catch-up meetings, at induction, at appraisals and at team meetings.

 Provide opportunities to discuss flexible working with your team.
 Agreeing working patterns together will help people feel included and that they have an active voice.
 Flexible working won’t look the same for everybody but try and consider opportunities for customer facing employees as well as office workers.